dwyl/learn-payment-processing/README.md

 and _fiercely_ guard the privacy of the `people` using the App.

+The goal of this guide is to cover both the theory and _practice_ of payment processing
+_and_ to showcase payment processing in a standalone web app.

 # Who? 🤓

 This guide is meant as both an **_internal_ reference** fo us **`@dwyl`** <br />
 and a _fully_ Open Source resource that _anyone_ can read and learn from.

-As always, if you find it helpful/useful please ⭐ 🙏 Thanks!
+As always, if you find it helpful/useful please star the repo on GitHub ⭐ 🙏 Thanks!

 If you get stuck or have any questions/suggestions, please [open an issue](https://github.com/dwyl/learn-payment-processing/issues).

 # What 💭

-The goal of this guide is to cover both the theory and _practice_ of payment processing
-_and_ to showcase payment processing in a standalone web app.

 Some Apps are sold via **one time purchase** others are **subscription-based** (recurring payments).